Hesperian Health Guides

 What to do if the mother feels very upset or sad (depressed)

-When these sad or uninterested feelings are very strong, it is called depression.
-It may be difficult for the woman to care for herself or her baby.
-She may even act crazy.
-A woman who is depressed needs help.
-She needs help caring for her home and family, and she needs help to stop feeling so upset.
-If possible, someone should stay with the woman to help and to be sure she does not hurt herself or her baby.
+When these feelings are very strong, or last for more than 2 weeks, it is called depression.
+A woman who is depressed often needs help caring for herself, her home and family, and she needs help to stop feeling so down.